MyBitFoundation/MyBit-Go.app/TESTING.md

 > "Quality is not an act, it is a habit.”
 >— Aristotle

-## User Flows
+## User Guide

-#### Introduction
+#### What is MyBit Go?
+MyBit Go enables anyone to invest directly in IoT assets.
-MyBit Go app is in its' concept and implementation decentralized.
+The app is in its' concept and implementation decentralized.
 The app is designed to avoid any single point of failure.
 The data are stored using blockchain, providing trustless interaction.
-The app enables anyone to invest directly in IoT assets.

 #### Requirements
 [Metamask](https://metamask.io/) web3 plugin is required for blockchain interplay as browser extension.